lensemerc/writing/MLP/QOTD/main/Season 1/in work/Promising Cadence.md

 How knock-knocking it into your chest?
 Like a silken touch
 As a gentle nudge
-Can you hear how calling out?
-the Magic of Love?
-to your heart?"[/center]
+Can you hear how it calling out? the Magic of Love? to your heart?"[/center]

-"NO!"
+[center]"NO!"[/center]

-With all feeble strength she could muster, Prismia brought her wrinkly hooves mercilessly on the little pegasus' head and struck the filly down.
-And immediately gasped, as a chilling sensation rose in her chest, drowning out last vestiges of doubt about one single and undisputable thing—she *is*, in fact, a *bad* pony.
+With all the feeble strength she could muster, Prismia brought her hooves mercilessly on the little pegasus' head, striking her down.
+And immediately, she gasped, as a chilling sensation rose in her chest, drowning out last vestiges of doubt about one single and undisputable thing—she [i]is[/i], without a doubt, a [i]bad[/i] pony.
 Everything that was ever said about her was true.

 But even now, despite being in the mud on the ground, this pathetic little pink thing kept looking at her without judgment.
-Struggling with sudden regret, Prismia shrinked away, her muzzle contorted in an unsightly grimace.
-She wanted to scream, to run, to tear her own hair, to throw away the medallion that worked as a conduit, but instead she just stood and shook like a leaf, keeping staring with widened eyes.
+Under this look, Prismia shrank away, struggling with sudden regret, contorting muzzle in an unsightly grimace.
+She wanted to scream, to dash away, to tear out her own hair in frustration, to throw away the medallion that worked as a conduit, and being torn up by these wants, instead she just stood and shook like a leaf, keeping staring with widened eyes.

 That damnable filly rose up, not caring for the bruise in the slightest.
 She remained soft-spoken: "I know why you are so sad and alone.
 I understand it now.
 You pushed everyone away, right?"

 "Y-you!
 How dare you!?
 What do you even know!?"
 Prismia bleated.

 "No, I understand it.
 I really-really am.
 I don't have anyone else too.
-I don't know where I came from.
-That family I'm with, t-they just f-found me in a forest, completely alone," the filly nervously smiled, stepping closer.
+I don't even know where I came from.
+That family I'm with, t-they just f-found me in a forest, completely alone," the filly nervously smiled, took a step closer.

+The enchantress recoiled from her like from a snake.

 "Get away from me!
 I'm warning you, stand back!"
 Her horn lighted up, but despite it all, she just couldn't force herself to call magic upon this stubborn, obnoxious child.

 The filly not listened.
 She, itty bitty thing, was forcing her to keep backing away, right where her machine was creaking and cracking on top of the hut, surging with power as it kept leeching love from the denizens of the city.
 The filly wasn't looking at it, her gaze never left Prismia.
-She kept talking, quietly, insistently: "They don't need me.
-The family that took me in have their own children, I have many sisters now, but they all just like it when I am around.
-They know I'm not like them, and they are afraid.
-They are afraid of you too because you're not like anyone else, right?"
+She kept talking, quietly, insistently: "The family that took me in have their own children, I have many sisters now.
+They don't need me, you know.
+They kind of just enjoy it when I am around, I know what they talk behind my back...
+I'm not like them.
+They are afraid of you too because you're not like others, right?"

-"
+Prismia stiffened. "[i]What is she, spewing her guts now?[/i]".
+This strange eagerness to talk was just as abhorrent as unashamed sincerity, which the enchantress couldn't deny, even if she could hardly believe what she heard.

+The girl got very close.
 "It is never too late to open your heart again," she whispered, "It is not your past that keeps it closed, only you."

-"*What's with that kid...*" Prismia сlosed his eyes and sucked a deep breath through her teeth.
+"[i]What's with that kid?...[/i]" Prismia sucked a deep breath through her teeth.
 She needed to calm down...

 "You need me much more than anyone else."
-The filly placed her little hoof on her own.
-The warm, incredible sensation from the touch oddly reminded Prismia of her mother, made her remember the time when she was a child.
+The filly placed her little hoof on Prismia's own.
+The warm, incredible sensation from the touch oddly reminded Prismia of her mother, made her remember the time when she was a child herself.

 Why did she never had kids of her own?
-No one ever looked at her like this filly, because she... she decided to...
+No one ever looked at her like this filly, because she... that's right she decided to...

 Prismia realised that she is slipping.
 She couldn't stop an avalanche of emotions that was stirring up within her.
-Was it overabundance of excessive love magic at fault, or the fact that her own senses were sharpened, but her heart panged with the dull old pain nonetheless, of the kind with which old wounds open up, those that never healed proper before.
+Was it overabundance of excessive love magic at fault, or the fact that her own senses were sharpened as a side-effect of ongoing manipulation of essence, but nonetheless, her heart panged with the dull old pain with which old wounds open up, of the kind that never healed proper before.

-She remembered vividly how she thought that she was *special*, and how the world decisively had shown her that she never was.
-All her bitterness, all her plans, projects and research that were never needed, never *required*...
+She remembered vividly how she thought that she was [i]special[/i], and how the world decisively had shown her that she never was.
+All her bitterness, all her plans, projects and research that were never needed, never [i]required[/i]...

 This filly was old enough to be her daughter...
 No, she realised, as she remembered her own age.
 She could've been her *grand*daugther just as well...
 When she became so old and bitter?

-Girl smiled and stayed close despite Prismia's unwashed body and rugged clothes, despite the chugging infernal machine, saturated with green energy.
-She was only one of all these ingrates and imbeciles in the town, who wasn't afraid of her.
-Her innocent eyes were soul-churning, burning Prismia harsher than any brand, as if drilling itself into her memories.
+Girl smiled and stayed close despite Prismia's unwashed body and rugged clothes, despite the chugging infernal machine, saturated with pinkish green energy.
+She was only one among all those ingrates and imbeciles in the town, who shown her some tolerance.
+Her innocent eyes were soul-churning, burning Prismia harsher than any brand, as if drilling it into her memories.

 And she couldn't look away.

 "You are just some nameless useless orphan!"
 She whined on top of her lungs.
 It was all kinds of disgraceful.

 The girl nodded solemnly, "Yes.
 And it is alright."
-She smiled, and Prismia's heart pushed into her throat, "If my purpose to be here and help you, then I don't mind it at all."
+She smiled bittersweetly, and Prismia's heart pushed into her throat, "If my purpose to be here and help you, then I don't mind it at all."

 "I d-dont need y-you...
 I don't need..."
 She was the great enchantress, a sorceress, an artificer, an inventor...
 How did she let herself become so weak?